JFoederer/robotframeworkMBT/demo/Titanic/README.md

 ### Step 3: Run the demo

-To run the demo execute the `run_demo.py` script in either of the two available variants
+To run the demo execute the `run_demo.py` script in either of the available variants:

     python run_demo.py miss
     python run_demo.py hit
+    python run_demo.py extended

 If you choose the `hit` scenario, don't be surprised if you encounter some failures along the route...